ImageMagick v6 Examples --

 [IM Output]

-As you can see, overlapping multiple images, can produce some wonderful effects, where any even number of images overlapping will be clear, while and odd number of overlay will result in the last image overlaid showing though.
+As you can see overlapping multiple images can produce some wonderful effects where any even number of images overlapping will be clear, while any odd number of overlapping images will result in the last image overlaid showing through.

 FUTURE: Xor effects on semi-transparent images get extremely weird.

-Explore this and create a example demonstrating this weirdness.
+Explore this and create an example demonstrating this weirdness.

 Mathematical Compose Methods

 This group of compose methods lets you perform mathematics with the images.
-While this may not seem very useful.
-But for low level manipulation of images they allow you to do things which you would not normally think of.
+This may not seem very useful but for low level manipulation of images the methods allow you to do things which you may not normally think of.

-The special gradient image you can see to the right of each of the following operators, defines the operator in terms of how it effects the color values.
-It is produced by composing two gradient images, in something very simular to the following...
+The special gradient image you see adjacent to each of the following operators visualizes the operator in terms of how it affects color values.
+The result is produced by composing two gradient images as in the following...

 composite gradient_src.png -compose Multiply gradient_dst.png \